Lartu/ldpl/docs/data.md

 scalar or container type names."_ This means that you can declare variables like:

     :::coffeescript
-    myVariable is list of list of text myOtherVariable is map of list of map of map of list of map of number pleaseStop is list of map of map of list of map of map of map of list of list of map of list of list of text
+    myVariable is list of lists of text myOtherVariable is map of lists of maps of maps of lists of maps of numbers pleaseStop is list of maps of maps of lists of maps of maps of maps of lists of lists of maps of lists of lists of text

 These variables are called **multicontainers**.
-Multicontainers hold other containers, which can hold more containers or scalar values to an arbitrary depth.For example, a `map of list of text` is a **map** that holds **lists** of **text** values.
-You may access a value stored in a `map of list of text` like so:
+Multicontainers hold other containers, which can hold more containers or scalar values to an arbitrary depth.For example, a `map of lists of text` is a **map** that holds **lists** of **text** values.
+You may access a value stored in a `map of lists of text` like so:

     :::coffeescript